The 5-Minute Berry Quinoa Breakfast Bowl That Actually Keeps You Full

 • Customization: Feel free to swap the almonds for walnuts or pecans, or use different combinations of berries or seeds based on availability and preference.

-Estimated Nutritional Information (Per Large Serving - entire recipe yield):
+Estimated Nutritional Information (Per Serving — 1 bowl):

 • Protein: Approx. 10.5 g